 Krems and Stein – Wachau

 Krems on the Danube impresses with its well-preserved old town, located directly on the banks of the Danube.
 The Pulverturm (magazine) is reminiscent of the Swedish sieges where Krems was hard-fought.
 The town is characterized by the surrounding vineyards, which also influence the cultural landscape of the town.
-The Weinstadt Museum (City and Wine Museum), […]
+Please watch the video You are currently […]

 Baden near Vienna

 Baden in Lower Austria lies at the thermal line, a tectonic fracture edge, in the west of the Vienna Basin.
 Here you find numerous bathing and health resorts.
 Due to the subsidence of the lowlands, small seismic events occur frequently at the edge and hot and sulfurous thermal springs partly reach the surface.
-Baden near […]
+You are […]

 Zwettl Abbey and Rappottenstein Castle – Austria